Symplectic fillings of unit cotangent bundles of spheres and applications: Moduli spaces of holomorphic spheres

-Let $(W, \omega)$ be a symplectically aspherical filling of $(ST^{*}S^{n}, \xi_{\can})$.
-Holomorphic spheres we will deal with in this paper lie in a closed symplectic manifold which contains $(W, \omega)$ as a symplectic submanifold.
-We first briefly sketch the construction of such a closed symplectic manifold (see \cite[Section 3.3]{KO} for more details).
+Let $(W, \omega)$ be a symplectically aspherical filling of $(ST^{*}S^{2d+1}, \xi_{\can})$ with $d \geq 1$.
+In this paper, the holomorphic spheres under consideration lie in a closed symplectic manifold which contains $(W,\omega)$ as a symplectic submanifold.
+Such a manifold can be constructed using Lagrangian embeddings of odd-dimensional spheres due to Audin--Lalonde--Polterovich \cite{ALP}.